 Being so close to the edge of the city and the surrounding farmland, Bordeaux Lac is the perfect place to stay if you are intending to visit and explore the nearby vineyards.
 Make sure to check availability before you head out, but most vineyards and wineries in the area offer tours and tastings to visitors.

-- You are attending an event at the Parc des Expositions de Bordeaux convention centre.
+Stay in Bordeaux Lac if you travel as a family; you are attending an event at the Parc des Expositions de Bordeaux convention center; you love shopping.

 Nansouty and St Genes are two adjacent neighborhoods, just south of the city centre.
 The neighborhoods themselves are largely unremarkable, primarily residential with little in the way of tourist attractions.

-However, being so low key is actually part of the advantage to staying in these neighborhoods.
-They are conveniently located just a few minutes’ walk from Downtown and some of the major attractions of the city, but without the higher rates for accommodation found in the more tourist heavy districts.
+However, being so low-key is actually part of the advantage of staying in these neighborhoods.
+They have conveniently located just a few minutes’ walk from Downtown and some of the major attractions of the city, but without the higher rates for accommodation found in the more tourist-heavy districts.